-While the amount of driving under the influence (DUIs) and driving while intoxicated (DWIs) offenses handed out every year has gone down over time, drunk driving still causes deadly situations for drivers on the road and the families of people involved in crashes.
+While the amount of driving under the influence (DUIs) and driving while intoxicated (DWIs) offenses have decreased over time, drunk driving still causes deadly consequences for drivers on the road and the families of people involved in crashes.

 - Accidents: Each year alcohol is involved in 1/3rd of all US traffic accidents.

 - Deaths: Over 10,000 people die every year in the US due to drunk driving.